 Nominate Young Credit Union Leaders for WOCCU Scholarship

-At the conference in Ireland, WYCUP nominees will participate in events, such as a networking session, organized specifically for them.
-Scholarship winners will be announced during the closing session of the conference and earn an all-expense paid trip to the 2007 World Credit Union Conference in Calgary, AB, Canada.
+At networking sessions in Calgary, WYCUP nominees and conference participants under 35 will explore a case study to generate innovative approaches to pursuing membership growth.
+This year’s scholarship winners will be announced during the closing session of the conference and will earn an all-expense paid trip to the 2008 World Credit Union Conference in Hong Kong.

-2) be an active employee or volunteer with a credit union or organization affiliated with the international credit union system;
+- Be actively involved either as an employee or volunteer with a credit union or credit union organization that is affiliated with the international credit union system.

-5) submit a complete application form, available at https://www.woccu.org/involve/docs/wycup_pdf_engl ish.pdf, with all necessary supporting materials, to WOCCU no later than Friday, June 2, 2006.
+- Submit a complete application form with all necessary supporting materials no later than Monday, June 4, 2007.

 World Council of Credit Unions is the global trade association and development agency for credit unions.
 World Council promotes the sustainable development of credit unions and other financial cooperatives around the world to empower people through access to high quality and affordable financial services.
 World Council advocates on behalf of the global credit union system before international organizations and works with national governments to improve legislation and regulation.
 Its technical assistance programs introduce new tools and technologies to strengthen credit unions' financial performance and increase their outreach.

 World Council has implemented 300+ technical assistance programs in 89 countries.
 Worldwide, 68,882 credit unions in 109 countries serve 235 million people.
 Learn more about World Council's impact around the world at www.woccu.org.